EMAIL email@example.comEmail Zach

 - Presentations & Publications

-A member of the Firm’s Litigation and Real Estate practice groups, Zach Price offers a cross-disciplinary perspective that helps his business clients gain an edge in navigating the legal landscape.
+A member of the Firm’s Real Estate and Litigation practice groups, Zach Price offers a cross-disciplinary perspective that helps his business clients gain an edge in navigating the legal landscape.

-In his litigation practice, Zach represents a diverse clientele and handles a wide range of commercial litigation matters in both state and federal court, including real property, construction, contract, professional liability for engineers and construction professionals, and insurance disputes.
 In his real estate practice, Zach focuses on landlord-tenant law, and has extensive experience helping his clients negotiate lease workouts and amendments.
 In addition, Zach regularly represents property owners in Colorado real property tax appeals.
+In his litigation practice, Zach represents a diverse clientele and handles a wide range of commercial litigation matters in both state and federal court, including real property, construction, and contract disputes.

 In all of his engagements, Zach proactively works to help his clients and their businesses identify creative solutions to adjust to unexpected circumstances and thrive during times of uncertainty.
 When litigation looms on the horizon, Zach provides guidance at the critical early stages of a dispute to help his clients decide whether to file a lawsuit, or whether any alternative solutions may be available to help preserve mutually-beneficial relationships.